 UnlockMath.com offers online courses for Foundations (a review of all basic concepts needed for Pre-Algebra), Pre-Algebra, Algebra I, Geometry, Algebra II, and Pre-Calculus (an honors course that gets into Calculus) that students can access at any time—no live classes to work into your schedule.
 This review is based upon the Pre-Algebra course, but other courses are similar.

 Reference notes summarize key points in each lesson and help students review without going back through all of the videos.
 In addition, the reference notes have a glossary of keywords with definitions.
 Questions in the review assignments, tests, and quizzes have links to where concepts were taught, making it easy for students to go back and review a topic.

 The format of the course is very easy to follow.
 Each lesson comes up on a screen showing all lesson components.
-Students start with a warm-up activity with five problems to solve based on previously-learned material.
+Students start with a warm-up activity with five problems to solve based on previously learned material.
 The video lesson is next.
 Alesia, the instructor for this course, presents video lessons standing in front of an animated screen rather than a whiteboard.
-She teaches one problem at a time teaching and demonstrating with numerous examples.
-Alesia is a lively and animated presenter who is easy to understand.
+She teaches one problem at a time teaching, demonstrating with numerous examples in a lively and easy-to-understand fashion.